Recognize the Problem

 I'll give you a recent example.
 A woman I work with recently confided in me that some misogynistic comments a co-worker made really upset her.
 Worse yet, she explained that I was present when the comments were made and that I did not say anything.
 After a sleepless night and quite a bit of guilt, I realized that she was absolutely right.
 I hadn't reacted because I was so used to hearing that sort of garbage from this person that I had come to tune it out.
 After she brought this to my attention, I resolved that this would not happen again.
 And the next time it happened, even though no women were present, I reacted.

-Here are some thoughts on how men can help to support female bloggers and women in the media:
+Here are some thoughts on how we can help to support women online:

 - Recognize that women sometimes just want to be heard and be prepared to listen without rushing into problem-solving mode.

-- Find alternative ways of disagreeing with women that do not involve gender-specific insults.
+- Find alternative ways of expressing disagreement with women that do not involve gender-specific insults.

-- Learn about male privilege and realize that even the most sensitive pro-feminist men still have it.
+- Learn about male privilege and realize that even the most pro-feminist men still have it.

 - When we see a woman speaking out, especially about a controversial subject, let her know that we appreciate her voice and her willingness to share it.
-Positive comments really do help neutralize the sea of hate mail.
+Positive comments really can help someone faced with a sea of hate mail.

 Subscribe to Atheist Revolution